-Step 2: Under Touchpad section, turn off the option labelled Leave touchpad on when a mouse is connected.
+Step 2: Under the Touchpad section, turn off the option labeled Leave touchpad on when a mouse is connected.
 Please note that the option might not appear in non-precision touchpads.
 Refer to our how to enable the precision touchpad on any Windows 10 laptop guide for more information.

 Method 2 of 4

 (This method should work fine on Windows 10, Windows 7, and Windows 8/8.1)

-Step 1: Open the Control Panel by navigating to Start menu and then clicking Control Panel.
+Step 1: Open the Control Panel by navigating to the Start menu and then clicking Control Panel.

 Step 2: Change the default View to Small icons.
 Look for the entry named Mouse and click on the same to open Mouse Properties.

 Step 3: Switch to the ELAN or Device Settings tab and look for an option titled Disable when external USB pointing device plug in or Disable internal pointing device when external USB pointing device is attached.
 Check the same option and then click the Apply button.
 That’s it!

 If the above option isn’t present and you’re laptop is using Synaptics touchpad, you can try out the given below instructions to see the above-mentioned option.